 When and where are tickets on sale?

-Tickets will be on sale on 8, 10, 11, 12 and 13 April, as well as 18 to 20 April inclusive, at Colovray Sports Centre (see address below).
+Tickets are on sale on 8, 10, 11, 12 and 13 April, as well as 18 to 20 April inclusive, at Colovray Sports Centre (see address below).
 The ticket booth will be open from 12:00CET to 19:00CET.
 There will be no sales on matchday.

 The stadium can accommodate 4,000 fans.
 Tickets are for standing positions only; there are no main stand tickets available.